 Leopold Aschenbrenner

 Leopold Aschenbrenner is a former OpenAI Superalignment contributor, author of Situational Awareness: The Decade Ahead, and founder of an AGI-focused investment firm.
-His public importance comes less from a long research bibliography than from a concentrated role in the 2024-2026 debate over AI timelines, lab security, national-security mobilization, superalignment, and the financial interpretation of the AGI race.
+His public importance comes less from a long research bibliography than from a concentrated role in the 2024-2026 debate over AI timelines, lab security, national-security mobilization, superalignment, and the conversion of AGI forecasts into investment and governance pressure.

 Snapshot